Team

 Personal Page

-Joan is a postdoctoral researcher working with the University of Milan and the Movecolab (Movement ecology of colonial birds in Italy, https://movecolab.it/).
-His research interests are in using phylogenomics, comparative genomics and population genomics to learn more about the evolutionary history of birds with a particular interest in seabirds.
-He is particularly interested in investigating the genetic basis of complex traits such as migratory behaviour in birds combining genomics with ecological data.
+Joan is a postdoctoral researcher working with the Bird Genoscape Project at Colorado State University (https://www.birdgenoscape.org/).
+His research interests are in using population genomics and phylogenomics to learn more about the evolutionary history of birds with a particular interest in seabirds.
+He is particularly interested in investigating local adaptation and the genetic basis of complex traits such as migratory behaviour in birds combining genomics with ecological data.

 Guy Leonard – Lead Developer